- The Palace of Culture, Tirana

 Kruja and Fishte

-Join an incredible opportunity to discover the outstanding historical sites of Kruja and Fishte.
-Climb the cobbled streets that lead to Kruja Castle and pass through the bazaar selling traditional wares, including handmade carpets, treen and silver and copper objets d’art.
-Kruja was the birthplace of national hero Skanderbeg and town’s castle played a pivotal roll in his opposition and eventual victory over the Ottoman Empire.
-Inside you’ll find a museum dedicated to Skanderbeg, as well as the remains of an ancient mosque, Turkish baths and National Ethnographic Museum, occupying a 19th-century residence that belonged to a wealthy Ottoman dynasty.
+Discover the outstanding historical sites of Kruja and Fishte on this full-day optional excursion.
+Climb the cobbled streets leading to Kruja Castle and pass through the bazaar selling traditional wares, including handmade carpets, treen and silver and copper objets d’art.
+Kruja was the birthplace of national hero Skanderbeg and the town’s castle played a pivotal roll in his opposition and eventual victory over the Ottoman Empire.
+Inside you’ll find a museum dedicated to Skanderbeg, as well as the remains of an ancient mosque and Turkish baths.
+Also visit the National Ethnographic Museum, occupying a 19th-century residence that once belonged to a wealthy Ottoman dynasty.
 Transfer to Fishte for lunch at a farm where Albania’s first ‘slow food’ experience blossomed.
 Return to the hotel in the evening.

 Optional on 11 nights itinerary